top of page

 Enzo Mari has had a great influence on design, picturebooks and culture, not only in Italy, but all over the world.
 He is known for his industrial design, but also for the groundbreaking series of wordless picture books published together with his wife Iela Mari (one of her books, Mangia che te mangio, is reviewed here).
 He also produced toys, and "L´altalena" is clearly inspired by his most famous one: A set of 16 animals ("16 animali") that can be balanced and fit together in all sorts of interesting ways.

-As many other leporellos, "L´altalena" comes with a separate cover where the title is printed.
+As many other leporellos, L'altalena comes with a separate cover where the title is printed.
 Mari has generously printed the title in both Italian, English, French and German: "L´altalena, See-Saw, Balancoire, Die Wippe".
 The book starts with a picture of the simplest of see-saws: what looks like a plank on top of a cirular object.
-The animals, direct copies of the animals from the toys, do all kinds of fun and crazy moves, falling, building and cooperating throught the book..
+The animals, who are exact replicas of the wooden toy animals, do all kinds of fun and crazy moves: They fall, build and cooperate all through the book.

-"L´altalena" is a fun and different book, a very interesting publication of high artistic value.
+L'altalena is a fun and different book, a very interesting publication of high artistic value.
 My only objection is that the publication does not have the same quality.
-The paper is too thin to make the pages stand by themselves, and it seems like a lost opportunity, for think about how much fun that would have been, to pair the leporello with the set of animals and combine them for playing and exploring?
-Also, the peritext is printed on the leporello instead of on the cover, missing the opportunity of the leporello being completely wordless.
-These objections aside, this is a wonderful book which can be used to make up imaginative stories about animals, or to teach balance and mathematics.
+The paper is too thin to make the pages stand by themselves, which is a lost opportunity: Think about how much fun it might be to pair the leporello with the set of animals and combine them for playing and exploring?
+This objecton aside, L'altalena is a wonderful book which can be used both to make up imaginative stories about animals, or to experience with balance or mathematics.

 The set of 16 animals is still being produced by Danese Milano, in limited editions of 200 sets every year.
-They look gorgeous, but you do need to have 400 Euros to spare...
+They look gorgeous, which they should at the pricepoint of 400 EUR...

 16_animali_16animali_001_579.jpg